 Objects are rarely ever made of solid chrome.
 Rather, when you hear that something is chrome, it’s more than likely that said object is chrome plated.
 That means that there’s a thin layer of chrome plating the surface of the object.
 Typically, the underlying base of the object is actually steel, aluminum, brass, copper or some other material.

-So, what exactly is chrome plating?
-Well, to put it in laments terms, chrome plating is a process that utilizes electrical currents in order to reduce dissolved metal cations.
+Well, to put it in layman’s terms, chrome plating is a process that utilizes electrical currents in order to reduce dissolved metal cations.
 In turn, this helps to form a coherent metal coating.

 Lots of tools may need to be chrome plated for several different reasons.
 Whether it be to minimize wear, prevent seizing or galling, reduce friction, facilitate cleaning, minimize or prevent potential corrosion.